atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 This page will be used to document past community of practice meetings.

+## February 2024

+Model Showcase: Whale Occurrence Model – A Case for the North Atlantic Right Whale

+Assessing risk for conservation management purposes requires estimates of the threats facing species and the occurrence of the species in an area.
+Migratory marine species must often travel through unsuitable habitats to reach important areas such as foraging or mating grounds; therefore, occurrence estimates must consider all areas, regardless of suitable habitat characteristics.
+In this presentation, I will showcase a model developed to estimate the probability of whale occurrence based on principles of movement ecology and built from systematic and opportunistic sightings.
+The example will focus on the management case of the critically endangered North Atlantic right whale.

+ Alexandra Mayette, MSc – Canadian Wildlife Federation

 ### June 2023

 CANCELLED: Community member Rob Cameron (Dalhousie University) will visit us!